Financial Tips For College Graduates – Setting Up Budgets & More

 Following each and every one of the tips above requires discipline.
 It’s easy to follow friends to dinner and then worry about paying for it later.
 You can easily get yourself into bad habits that you will regret later.
 The most important thing is to have the right attitude.
 Learn to say no I just don’t have that extra $10 right now.
 Don’t fall into the , “I worked hard and I deserve it” trap.
 Because those pair of jeans ” that you worked hard and deserve to get”, well, next month they will be on the bottom of your closet and forgotten about.
 So think long and hard before you spend.

-Congratulations to all the college graduates of 2012!
+Congratulations to all the college graduates!
 You worked hard in college to land yourself a good job.
 So don’t let that money just slip away by spending it foolishly.
 Plan carefully and you will have financial freedom in years to come!